There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 The Island in the Sky Visitor Center is 32 miles from Moab, a 40 minute drive.
 It will take longer to actually get into the park and if it’s really busy, there may be a wait to even get in the park.

-What to see in Canyonlands in one day
+What to see with one day in Canyonlands

 Instead of starting the day at Mesa Arch, I’m ending it there.
 It’s basically the west side of the road (right on your way in) in Island in the sky in the morning and the east side of the road (left on your way in) in the afternoon.